 Most frequently asked questions & answers

 The biggest difference is the amount of support you receive during the process.
 In Mediation, you both generally work with a single neutral mediator.
-In Collaborative Law, you each have a collaborative attorney advising and representing you throughout.
+In Collaborative Divorce, you each have a collaborative attorney advising and representing you throughout.
 For more information, see this comparison of the different processes.

 Because mediation is a voluntary process, both parties must consent to using it.
 And success in mediation requires the genuine participation of both parties, so it’s important that both you and your spouse are fully on board with trying to resolve your conflict through mediation.